 As a rule, an evaluation of the junior research group will take place after three to four years.

 Junior research group leaders generally have promising career prospects.
-Over two thirds of all Max Planck Research Group leaders succeed in gaining promotion to a university professorship or a comparable position in a research institution.
-The situation is similar for leaders of Fraunhofer Attract research groups: over half of them move on to a professorship.
+Almost three quarters of all Max Planck Research Group leaders succeed in gaining promotion to a university professorship or being appointed as a Max-Planck director.
 The leaders of Helmholtz Young Investigators Groups have favourable prospects: their positions are linked with a tenure track option.

 Application and salary

 How can you apply?
 What can you earn?
 Find out:

 Usually there is a multistage application procedure that varies from institution to institution.
 Positions are advertised either by the relevant research institute itself, the university or the research organisation.

 If the subject of the research group is open, then a specific project proposal has to be submitted.
 Frequently applications have to be written in English, and occasionally they can only be submitted online on a special application portal.